 What Is a Miscarriage in Dogs?

-Sometimes in the earlier stages of pregnancy, the mother absorbs placental and foetal tissue from the uterus, back into the body leaving no signs that the puppies ever existed – they simply vanish.
+Sometimes in the earlier stages of pregnancy, the mother absorbs placental and fetal tissue from the uterus, back into the body leaving no signs that the puppies ever existed – they simply vanish.
 This can make it extremely difficult for dog owners to detect and may leave you wondering whether the puppies were ever there in the first place.
 If the mother does not spontaneously absorb her puppies, she may expel them through the birth canal; she may also experience a lot of bleeding.
 Even then, she may lick and eat the evidence of the miscarriage, leaving you none the wiser.

-Canine miscarriages are highly distressing for the mother and you may notice changes to her mood.
+Canine miscarriages are highly distressing for the mother and you may notice changes in her mood.
 She may appear depressed and experience a loss of appetite.
-She may also experience vomiting, weight loss, diarrhoea or tummy pain, all of which will add to her distress.
+She may also experience vomiting, weight loss, diarrhea or tummy pain, all of which will add to her distress.
 If your female dog experiences any of these symptoms, you must seek medical advice from a veterinary professional immediately – she may require treatment following a miscarriage.

 Dog miscarriages are usually caused by a hormone imbalance (usually low progesterone levels) inside the female dog’s exceptionally delicate uterus.
 Miscarriages may also be triggered by certain bacteria, the most common of which being Brucella canis.
 They can also be caused by parasites such as Neospora caninum which is found in contaminated food and water and in some fungi.
 If your dog has experienced a miscarriage consequent of bacteria or fungi, she will need to be treated with even greater urgency as the bacteria or parasite may cause additional health risks.